Liberty-Biomedical-Visualization/liberty-illustration/README.md

 `src/lib/config.ts` module.
 This module validates that the environment is complete and will fail fast should a value be undefined.

-The following environment variables are optional:
+The following environment variables are optional, and used for running E2E tests before deployments:

 - `E2E_BASE_URL`
 - `E2E_DEPLOYMENT`